-Finally, look at how you can improve your business culture to attract, develop, reward and retain the best talent...and how you personally must grow as a leader in order to grow your team and your bottom line.
+Finally, look at how you can improve your business culture and your leadership style to attract, develop, challenge, empower, reward and retain the best talent...and how you personally must grow as a leader in order to grow your team and your bottom line.
 For help with all of this, use my Biz Tools A-18 and B-17, B-18, B-19, B-20, B21 and B22.
-If you don't already have my complete set of 46 copyrighted 'Business Assessment & Management Implementation Tools', you can download them for just \$45.00 at donaldcooper.com.
+If you don't already have my complete set of 54 copyrighted 'Business Assessment & Management Implementation Tools', you can download them for just \$45.10 at donaldcooper.com.
 These intuitive, bottom-line Tools & Templates have been developed over 20 years of helping clients in 40 industries around the world.

 So, there you have it...a clear process to evaluate and improve your 'Talent Pipeline'.
-Remember, the real battle in business today is the battle to attract, engage, develop, reward and retain world-class 'talent'.
-You can't build an extraordinary business by employing ordinary people.
+Remember, the real battle in business today is the battle to attract, engage, develop, reward and retain worldclass 'talent'.
+Remember, you can't build an extraordinary business by employing ordinary people.
 How will you use this Tool to make a difference in your business, division or department?
 And when will you start?